On 22 March 2019, the Department of Finance announced new legislation to set up a Central Register of Beneficial Ownership (RBO) in Ireland.

 What should you do next?

-The RBO opens on 22nd June 2019 and you have 5 months to make a submission on www.rbo.gov.ie.
+The RBO opens on 29th July 2019 and you can make a submission on www.rbo.gov.ie.

 Get in touch with us for advice and guidance on this new requirement.